 Halon Fire Suppression System Repair

-If you need repairs done on your existing Halon fire suppression system, call Confires Fire Protection Services.
+If you need repairs done on your existing Halon fire suppression system in Wilmington, DE or Trenton, NJ, call Confires.
 Our certified trained fire suppression system technicians can service and repair your Halon system to make sure your building is always kept safe from fire.

 Halon Fire Suppression System Recharge

-Even though no new Halon is being manufactured, there is still a large supply of existing recycled Halon that can be used to recharge your system in the event of a discharge.
-For all of your Halon fire suppression system recharge needs, call Confires Fire Protection Services today.
+Even though no new Halon is being manufactured, there is still a supply of existing recycled Halon that can be used to recharge your system in the event of a discharge.
+For all of your Halon fire suppression system recharge needs, call Confires today.

 At this point, you are not legally required to remove your Halon fire suppression system from use.
 However, the EPA highly recommends doing so and replacing your system with a more environmentally friendly option.

-Confires Fire Protection Services can remove your Halon system from your building and can recycle any remaining Halon you had on hand.
-Newer agents were developed to replace Halon and if you find that the area you have protected by Halon has to be modified or enlarged, Confires can work with you on implementing a solution utilizing FM-200.
-(Newer Clean Agent that is an approved replacement)
+Confires can remove your Halon system from your building and recycle any remaining Halon you have on hand.
+Newer agents were developed to replace Halon, and if you find that the area you have protected by Halon has to be modified or enlarged, Confires can work with you on implementing a solution utilizing FM-200, a newer clean agent that is an approved replacement.

-If you have a Halon fire suppression system in your office building and want to have it inspected, repaired, recharged or removed, call Confires Fire Protection Services today.
-Our certified trained technicians can service your Halon fire suppression system and make sure your New Jersey, Delaware or Philadelphia building is always protected from fire.
+If you have a Halon fire suppression system in your office building and want to have it inspected, repaired, recharged, or removed, call Confires today.
+Our certified, trained technicians can service your Halon fire suppression system and make sure your New Jersey or Delaware building is always protected from fire.